Reno County Health Department adding security precautions after profanity-laced voicemail

 “I think it is better to be more cautious rather than be less cautious,” Baldetti explained.

-Baldetti says his office has gotten multiple calls from frustrated residents but reminds people that his staff are just doing their jobs,
+Baldetti says his office has gotten multiple calls from frustrated residents but reminds people that his staff is just doing their jobs.

 “We are just enforcing and being informed at the same time everybody else is,” Baldetti said.